Sahas Barve, PhD

 • Shizuka D., Barve S., Johnson A, Walters E. L. 2022.
 Constructing social networks from automated telemetry data: a worked example using within- and across-group associations in cooperatively breeding birds.
 Methods in Ecology and Evolution 13: 133-143

 • Thompson C.L., Alberti M., Barve S., Battistuzzi F.U., Drake J.L., Govaert L., Partridge C., Yang Y. 2021.
-Back to the future: Reintegrating biology to understand how past eco-evolutionary change can predict future outcomes.
-Integrative and Comparative Biology.
-61:2218-2232
+Integrative and Comparative Biology), Back to the future: Reintegrating biology to understand how past eco-evolutionary change can predict future outcomes.
+Integrative and Comparative Biology 61:2218-2232 Link

 • Barve S., Ramesh V., Dotterer T.M., Dove C.D.
 2021.
 Elevation, evolutionary origin, and body size drive variation in thermo-insulative feather structure of Himalayan birds.
 Ecography 44: 680-689